-TMR Based Current Prove
+TMR Based Current Probe

-Using an Tunneling Magnetoresistance sensor to create a DC-10mhz(maybe) current probe for hobby use
+Using an Tunneling Magnetoresistance sensor to create a DC-10mhz(maybe) current probe for hobby use.

 Why?